vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/06-Create a SQL database.md

     | Resource group | **myRGDb-[DeploymentId]** (use existing) |
     | Database name| **db1** |
     | | |

+> Note: Deployment ID can be obtained from the Lab Environment output page.

 3. Next to the **Server** drop down list, click **Create new** and enter this information (replace **xxxx** in the name of the server with the Deployment ID).
 Click **OK** when finished.